dimashyshkin/python-for-testers/README.md

 ## Your Success is Our Goal
 We're committed to your satisfaction and success.
 If, for any reason, you're not satisfied with this course, we offer a 30-day money-back guarantee, in accordance with Udemy's Terms of Use.
 We're continually updating our course content to keep it relevant, and your questions will always be answered promptly.

-Today, embark on your journey in Python test automation with "Python: The Complete Guide for Software Testers".
-Your future in software testing starts here.

-The link to the course will be added later.

-Checkout my other automation testing courses here https://practicetestautomation.com/courses/

-Bestseller "XPath locators for Selenium" course - https://www.udemy.com/course/xpath-locators-for-selenium/?referralCode=ACB28329B5AC2333DDCC/